CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.1 WLAN operation.md

 ### 1.3 Delimitation

 The module contains basic requirements that must be observed and fulfilled when setting up and operating WLANs.
 Requirements for secure use of WLANs are not the subject of this module.
-Secure use of WLANs is covered in the NET.2.2 * WLAN Usage * block.
+Secure use of WLANs is covered in the NET.2.2 * WLAN usage * block.
 Likewise, the operation of hotspots (see NET.2.3 * Operation of hotspots *) is not discussed here.

 WLANs can be operated in two different modes according to the needs of an operator and the hardware equipment available.
 In ad hoc mode, two or more mobile devices equipped with a wireless network card communicate directly with each other.
-Since WLANs in ad-hoc mode can build up and configure independently, ie without fixed infrastructure, and thus establish a fully meshed parallel network infrastructure, the ad hoc mode is unsuitable in an environment to be protected.
+Since WLANs in ad-hoc mode can set up and configure autonomously, ie without fixed infrastructure, and thus establish a fully meshed parallel network infrastructure, the ad hoc mode is unsuitable in an environment to be protected.
 This will not be considered further below.
 In most cases, WLANs operate in infrastructure mode, which means H. the communication of the clients and the connection to wired LAN segments takes place via the access point.

 2 risk situation
 -----------------

-The following specific threats and vulnerabilities are of particular importance in WLAN operation:
+The following specific threats and vulnerabilities are of particular importance in the area of ​​WLAN operation:

 ### 2 1 Failure or malfunction of a wireless network